 Your agent guides you when needed

-Your agent: “pflow needs an Anthropic API key for intelligent discovery.
-Run this command: pflow settings set-env ANTHROPIC_API_KEY 'your-key'”
+Your agent: “pflow needs an API key for discovery.
+Run this command: pflow settings set-env OPENAI_API_KEY 'your-key'”

 Need to connect to an API?